MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 1. In Visual studio Code, in the **modify-search** folder, open **skillset.json**.
 This shows a JSON definition for **margies-skillset**.
 2. At the top of the skillset definition, note the **cognitiveServices** object, which is used to connect your Azure AI Services resource to the skillset.
-3. In the Azure portal, open your Azure AI Services resource (<u>not</u> your Azure Cognitive Search resource!) and view its **Keys** page.
+3. In the Azure portal, open your Azure AI Services resource (<u>not</u> your Azure AI Search resource!) and view its **Keys** page.
 Then copy **Key 1** to the clipboard.
 4. In Visual Studio Code, in **skillset.json**, replace the **YOUR_COGNITIVE_SERVICES_KEY** placeholder with the Azure AI Services key you copied to the clipboard.
-5. Scroll through the JSON file, noting that it includes definitions for the skills you created using the Azure Cognitive Search user interface in the Azure portal.
+5. Scroll through the JSON file, noting that it includes definitions for the skills you created using the Azure AI Search user interface in the Azure portal.
 At the bottom of the list of skills, an additional skill has been added with the following definition:

     ```
     {